 Spicer, Zachary, Joseph Lyons, and Kate Graham.
 2020.
 Local Government in Practice: Cases in Governance, Planning and Policy.
-Toronto: Emond, https://emond.ca/local-government-in-practice-cases-in-governance-planning-and-policy.html (link to e-book and hard copy)
+Toronto: Emond.

-All other assigned readings will be available electronically, either through the course's OWL site or on-line.
+Both textbooks are available in hard copy or e-book format through the Book Store: https://bookstore.uwo.ca/textbook- search?campus=UWO&term=32021&courses%5B0%5D=001\UW/PAD9901 All other assigned readings will be available electronically, either through the course's OWL site or on-line.
 Assigned reading should be done BEFORE the class in which it is to be discussed.